Drone Archaeology Explained: How Archaeologists Use Drones, LiDAR & Aerial Mapping

 LiDAR Sensors for Revealing Hidden Structures Under Foliage

-LiDAR is an active sensor that fires laser pulses at the ground.
+LiDAR is an active sensor that fires laser pulses at the ground, making drone LiDAR archaeology one of the most effective methods for revealing terrain hidden beneath dense vegetation.

 In projects where high-quality topography information is needed in high-density environments, Terrain Elevation Model Services are necessary to produce accurate bare-earth models.